Valley of the Fallen: In popular culture

-The Valle de los Caídos appears in Richard Morgan's 2002 novel Altered Carbon, where it is being used as a base of operations for one of the major antagonists, Reileen Kawahara.
+The Valle de Cuelgamuros (with its former name Valle de los Caídos) appears in Richard Morgan's 2002 novel Altered Carbon, where it is being used as a base of operations for one of the major antagonists, Reileen Kawahara.
 It also appears in the 2010 Spanish dark comedy film The Last Circus (Spanish: Balada triste de trompeta), as a visual homage to the climactic Mount Rushmore scene in the Hitchcock classic North by Northwest.

 Graham Greene's 1982 novel Monsignor Quixote uses a visit to the Valle to illustrate the competing political and social attitudes to Franco's reign and the status of his tomb in modern Spain.
 There is also a large reference to this monument and the labourers who built it in Victoria Hislop's book The Return.
 In 2013, Spain saw the release of the film All'Ombra Della Croce (A la Sombra de la Cruz, "In the Shadow of the Cross") directed by the Italian filmmaker Alessandro Pugno.
 The film tells the secret story of the children of the chorus who sing every day in the mass.
 They live in a boarding school inside the monument and receive a traditional education.
 The film was awarded with the first prize for the best documentary at Festival de Málaga de Cine Español.

 In the 2016 film The Queen of Spain, actor Antonio Resines plays Blas Fontiverosa, a film director who returns to Spain after fleeing following the Civil War and is captured and forced to work on the construction of the Valley.
 Also in 2016, Mayor of Madrid Manuela Carmena, proposed to change the site's name from "El Valle de los Caídos" to "El Valle de la Paz" (The Valley of Peace).

 The monument's construction and significance is paralleled with that of El Escorial in Carlos Fuentes's 1975 novel Terra Nostra.
 The monument's name is the title of a 1978 novel by the Spanish author Carlos Rojas Vila.
 Part of the novel's plot is set in the late days of the Francoist Spain.
 The monument appears in Dan Brown's 2017 novel Origin.
-The monument is referenced in Ruta Sepetys' 2019 novel Fountains of Silence.
+The monument is referenced in Ruta Sepetys's 2019 novel Fountains of Silence.
 The monument appears in Edwin Torres's 1975 novel Carlito's Way in a scene where the protagonist, Carlito Brigante, is setting up an informant for a hit.